Our use of cookies

 Labour Market

-- The UK employment rate for people aged 16 to 64 years was estimated at 74.8% in July to September 2024.
-This is largely unchanged on a year ago, but up in the latest quarter.
+• The UK employment rate for people aged 16 to 64 years was estimated at 74.8% in September to November 2024.
+This is largely unchanged on a year ago, but down in the latest quarter.

-- The UK economic inactivity rate for people aged 16 to 64 years was estimated at 21.8% in July to September 2024.
+• The UK economic inactivity rate for people aged 16 to 64 years was estimated at 21.6% September to November 2024.
 This is below estimates of a year ago, and down in the latest quarter.

-- The UK Claimant Count for October 2024 increased both on the month and on the year, to 1.806 million.
+• The UK Claimant Count for December 2024 increased slightly on the month and is up on the year, at 1.744 million.

-- The estimated number of vacancies in the UK decreased in August to October 2024, by 35,000 on the quarter to 831,000.
-Vacancies decreased on the quarter for the 28th consecutive period but are still above pre-coronavirus (COVID-19) pandemic levels.
+• The estimated number of vacancies in the UK decreased by 24,000 on the quarter to 812,000 in October to December 2024.
+Vacancies decreased on the quarter for the 30th consecutive period but are still above pre-pandemic levels.

 Conclusion